agentobjectmodel.org

 Golden *.output.json files under each example’s outputs/ folder are generated by the create-outputs tools.
 From repo root:

-python Tools/python/create-outputs/create_outputs.py
+python tools/python/create-outputs/create_outputs.py

 # or

-node Tools/node/create-outputs/create_outputs.js
+node tools/node/create-outputs/create_outputs.js

 Schema Changelog